oleggromov/oleggromov.com/content/pieces/intro.md

 My name is **Oleg Gromov**.
-I'm frontend developer and team lead at Yandex, Moscow.
-I write on my experience in programming and learning.
+I'm a software developer who likes exploring the world and discovering his own passions.
+You're welcome to read my notes here and comment on them!